srpurdy/WHMCS-Linode-DNS-Addon/README.md

 # WHMCS-Linode-DNS-Addon
 Auto creation of dns zones, client access to dns zones

+You can donate to our open source projects by going to: http://purdydesigns.com/en/Open-Source-Donation

 In order to use this addon you will need a few things.

 1. You will install the following PEAR modules into PHP